 A friend stopped over the other day, and as she walked in she said “how is your house always clean?”
 First, let me start by saying my house isn’t always clean, and I don’t spend hours cleaning it, but my family and I do follow some “rules” about keeping house.
-These are the routines I follow to keep my house more or less clean and my sanity more or less intact.
+These are the routines we follow to keep the house more or less clean and my sanity more or less intact.

 1. Most importantly: Establish “Clear Zones,” aka “no drop zones.”
 In my house, the clear zones are the living room and the dining room.
 This is where we hang out, and this is the first part of the house everyone sees; so no books, bags, shoes, clothes, dishes, etc. are left lying around in these two rooms.
 So when we walk in to the house it looks clean; Non-negotiable.

 2. Clean as you go.
 I remember once, when my son was little, I sent him in to start cleaning up the toys in his room.
 A little later, I went to check on him and he was standing in the middle of the room, and hadn’t done a thing.
 I asked him why he hadn’t started, and he looked at me and tearfully exclaimed “The mess is so big I don’t know where to start!”
 Don’t leave it for later.
 Small cleanups are easier than giant ones.

 3. Fold and hang clothes as you are pulling them out of the dryer and put them up.
 You’ll save time later because they won’t need as much ironing, and you won’t have a huge pile of laundry looming over you that needs to be taken care of.
 Laundry everywhere makes me feel like my house is a disaster, so I put it away.